yuan-yin/yuan-yin.github.io/_pages/about.md

 My research focuses on machine learning and deep learning for (spatio)temporal sequence modeling, prediction, and analysis of complex behaviors.

 I have explored the following directions in the past few years, with a special emphasis on physical dynamical systems:
-- improving neural network-based dynamics modeling by **leveraging physical models**,
+- **physics dynamics modeling with neural networks**,
-- extending the **adaptation and out-of-distribution generalization** power of neural networks for dynamics modeling, and
+- **adaptation and out-of-distribution generalization** of neural networks, and
-- handling free-form data and **predicting phenomena continuously** in time and space.
+- handling free-form data and **predicting phenomena continuously in time and space**.

 I successfully defended my [PhD thesis](https://www.theses.fr/2023SORUS161) in June 2023 at [Sorbonne Université](https://www.sorbonne-universite.fr "prev.
 UPMC (Paris 6)"), supervised by Prof. [Patrick Gallinari](https://pages.isir.upmc.fr/gallinari/) and Assoc.
 Prof. [Nicolas Baskiotis](https://www.isir.upmc.fr/personnel/baskiotis/).